-Return this page to Mr. Meyer Student Name (print): Student Signature: Date: Parent Signature: Date: When completed, this page will be kept in n the student's folder.
-(The instance of the control of the dife. the fellowing gallahus as he/she deems
+Return this page to Mr. Meyer

+Student Name (print):

+Student Signature: Date:

+Parent Signature: Date:

+When completed, this page will be kept in the student's folder.

 (The instructor reserves the right to modify the following syllabus as he/she deems necessary.)